gradle/gradle/design-docs/features/faster-builds/faster-build-startup/README.md

 Profile the daemon and Gradle client using the above test build to identify hotspots and potential improvements.
 Generate further stories based on this.

 Note: this goal for this story is only to understand the behaviour, not to fix anything.

+#### Some results

+Here are some profiling results from running `ManyEmptyProjectsHelpPerformanceTest`, which is a performance test that involves a lot of empty projects, revealing the fixed cost of creating projects.

+- Client (`GradleMain`)
+   - a lot of duplicate `char[]` are found in the snapshot for `org.gradle.internal.progress.BuildProgressLogger`.
+Those strings are not strongly reachable, meaning that we're creating and throwing them away a lot of times, wasting memory and involving GC.
+   - an equivalent amount of time is spent in reading/decoding the messages and outputting them
+        - 44% of time spent in `DefaultSerializerRegistry.java:80 org.gradle.internal.serialize.kryo.KryoBackedDecoder.readSmallInt()`
+        - 44% of time spent in `org.gradle.logging.internal.ConsoleBackedProgressRenderer.onOutput(OutputEvent)`

+- Worker
+   - Memory
+       - a lot of duplicate strings are found in rule descriptors.
+Typically, `Project.<init>.extensionContainer()` found 10000 times.
+We could reduce memory usage by interning the descriptors.
+       - a huge amount of memory is wasted in empty hashmaps, array lists and treemaps.
+A lot of those hash maps seem to come from the extensions/conventions (probably to store the dynamic properties).
+Could be worth investigating lazy initialization of those.
+       - tens of thousands of duplicate `org.gradle.model.internal.core.rule.describe.MethodModelRuleDescriptor` and `org.gradle.model.internal.core.ModelReference`
+        - Another huge amount of wasted memory due to an empty inputs list in `AbstractModelAction` (because a lot of empty `ArrayList`s are used, each of them is a different instance).
+It's the main source of empty arrays in the memory dump.
+        - A large amount of `org.gradle.model.internal.registry.RuleBindings.PredicateMatches` instances are found in memory (representing 17% of total memory usage). `ModelNodes` represent `15%` of total memory.
+It seems to be a lot for a project that doesn't use the software model.
+    - CPU
+        - 45% of time is spent in `org.gradle.initialization.SettingsLoader.findAndLoadSettings`, out of which:
+            - 47% of time is spent in setting the project properties.
+A large amount of this time is spent in filling exception stack traces for missing properties, that are always caught.
+In short, total dead time.
+            - 53% of time is spent in initializing the project.
+Most of this time is spent in populating the model registry (41%) and initializing services (38%)
+        - 45% of time is spent in evaluating the projects, and almost all time is spent in logging.